CityScope/cityscope.github.io/docsite/docs/modules/Brix.md

 * **Parameters**

-    * **new_thread** (boolean, defaults to True.) – If True it will run in a separate thread, freeing up the main thread for other tables.
+    * **new_thread** (boolean, defaults to False.) – If True it will run in a separate thread, freeing up the main thread for other tables.
-    We recommend setting this to False when debugging, to avoid needed to recreate the object.
+    We recommend setting this to False when debugging, to avoid needing to recreate the object.

     * **showFront** (boolean, defaults to True) – If True it will open the front-end URL in a webbrowser at start.